 Management status: Progressing towards being well managed

-Progress is ongoing with the recommendation for fisheries management proposals to the European Commission.
+Progress is ongoing with fisheries management options being developed.
 Ongoing site condition monitoring work will be required in order to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.

 This site forms part of the UK’s contribution to the OSPAR Commission’s network of MPAs.
 As the UK is a contracting party to the OSPAR Commission, JNCC is committed to ensuring that the OSPAR MPA network is 'well-managed’ by 2020.

 JNCC considers 'well-managed' to mean the timely progress of an MPA around the 'MPA management cycle'.
 This involves:

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.

 - The implementation of management measures – management actions considered necessary to achieve the conservation objectives of a site.